reyner/olinjs-3-hw/README.md

 submit
 ```

 Play around with these tags until you have something which kind of looks like the picture we started with.
 Once you're set, there a few things you'll need to do to the form you've made, in order to get it ready for posting.
 First, you need to set the action and method attibrutes of the form.
 The action attribute specifies where the form will be sent to, and the method specifies whether the form will submit as a GET, POST, PUT, DELETE or some other kind of HTTP method.
-We're gonna want our action to be "/ingredient/create", which is a new method we will create which adds new ingredients to our DB.
+We're gonna want our action to be "/ingredient/create", which is a new function we will create to add new ingredients to our DB.
 We're gonna want our method to be POST.
 Assigning tags methods in Jade is pretty simple, just put parentheses next to the tag and inside define your attributes.
 For example:

 ```
 form(action="/bankity/boop", method=MADNESS)
 ```

-Don't forget the comma when defining attributes, it will break jade in a very ambiguous and hard to debug way.
+Don't forget the comma when defining attributes, otherwise you will break jade in a very ambiguous and hard to debug way.

 So, now that we have our form all set and ready to go, lets give it a whirr.
 Enter something into the ingredient name and cost field, then hit submit.
 You should get an error on the page which says that the route doens't exist.
 Well, I think our next step is clear.